nandakho/nfccard-tool/README.md

 # nfccard-tool
+> [!NOTE]
+> This repo contains fix for parsing NDEF tag with data larger than 255 bytes
+>
 > The toolbox for reading and writing nfc cards.
 > Parse card header, ndef message and records, prepare ndef records for writing...